logo

 Prepare your toilet for the bidet installation by turning off the water supply.
 You’ll usually find the shutoff valve near the base of the toilet.
 Once the water is off, flush the toilet to drain the tank, ensuring that you’re working with a dry surface.
 Disconnect the water supply line from the toilet tank, using a small bucket or towel to catch any residual water.

 Next, clean the top of the toilet bowl thoroughly.
 This is where the bidet attachment or seat will go, so it’s important to have a clean, smooth surface.
 If you’re installing an electronic bidet seat, you might also need to remove the existing toilet seat.
-Most seats are held in place with screws, which can be easily removed with a screwdriver.
+Most seats are held in place with screws, which can be easily removed with an electric screwdriver.

 How to Install a Bidet